SergPerep/azf-md-to-pdf-converter/README.md

 Converts a collection of markdown files into a single PDF, preserving links, images and mermaid diagrams.
 Deployed to Microsoft Azure.

 The project is built on top of the [Markdown2Pdf library](https://github.com/Flayms/Markdown2Pdf), but the library itself can handle only one-to-one conversion.
-This implementation though receives multiple markdown files, validates them, compiles them into a single markdown file and then puts it though converter.
+This implementation through receives multiple markdown files, validates them, compiles them into a single markdown file and then puts it though converter.

 ## Flow